knpuniversity/easyadminbundle/knpu/conditional-actions.md

 ## Controlling the Actions in the show Template

 But don't worry!
-With all our knowledge, this is should be quick and painless.
+With all our knowledge, this should be quick and painless.

 Inside of the bundle, find the show template.
-And inside, search for "actions".
+And inside it, search for "actions".
 Here we go: block `item_actions`.
 To control the actions, we can do a very similar thing as the list template.
 In fact, copy the list template, and paste it as `show.html.twig`.
 Because it's in the right location, it should automatically